 - Cape York — Cook, Aurukun and Torres.

-Agriculture is one of the north’s largest sectors, contributing A$863 million to the regional economy.
+Agriculture is one of Far North Queensland’s largest sectors, contributing A$863 million to the regional economy.

-A large fishing industry supplies Asian and domestic markets with fresh and frozen product, while the aquaculture sector produces mainly prawns, barramundi and red claw for local markets.
+A large fishing industry supplies Asian and domestic markets with fresh and frozen product, while the aquaculture sector focuses on prawns, barramundi and red claw, primarily for local markets.